 With brilliance comes some eccentricity

-He died from a stroke in 1987 at the age of 93 and his ashes were taken to Easter Island by his friend Glenn Bray, his wife and some friends.
+He died of a stroke in 1987 at the age of 93 and his ashes were taken to Easter Island by his friend Glenn Bray, his wife, and some friends.
 Bray is a comic book aficionado who developed a close relationship with Szukalski.
 He became the executor of Szukalski’s will and inherited his collection.
-He has a prominent role in the Struggle documentary film as well as George DiCaprio.
-Several others, including myself, are featured in interviews.
+He has a prominent role in the Struggle documentary film as well as George DiCaprio and others including my short clip.

 A forgotten artist gets his due recognition

 Struggle was screened at a film festival in Amsterdam and our viewing at LACMA was the first official presentation of it in the United States.
-It’s being distributed by Netflix and I’m hoping it will have a wide release.
+It is now available to watch on Netflix.

 I recently saw the film At Eternity’s Gate about the life of Van Gogh.
 As we all know, he was an artist who didn’t receive the recognition he deserved until after his death.
 Mr. Szukalski’s skill set is on the level of Michelangelo or Da Vinci, and I’m not exaggerating.
-I’m hoping he enjoys the same respect someday.
+I hope he enjoys the same respect someday.

 An unpleasant surprise

-In the course of filming, the production team discovered some alarming aspects of Szukalski’s life.
-It came to light that he had extreme anti-Semitic leanings during his earlier years.
-It was typical of the mindset of Poles at the time.
-I met several with similar views through my Polish acting teacher.
-After the destruction of Warsaw during WWII, and time spent as a citizen of the U.S., he changed his way of thinking dramatically.
+During production of the film, the team discovered some alarming aspects of Szukalski’s life.
+It came to light that he had extreme anti-Semitic leanings during his earlier years which was typical of Poles before and after WWII.
+After the destruction of Warsaw and time spent as a citizen of the U.S., he changed his way of thinking dramatically.
 In his later years, he became more interested in humanity coming together as one.

 Struggle is available on Netflix